eriknovak/DTProc/src/components/bolts/README.md

 ## Document Type Bolt
-The [document type](./document_type_bolt.ts) bolt is able to extract the type of the document based URL address of the document.
+The [doc type](./doc_type_bolt.ts) bolt is able to extract the type of the document based URL address of the document.
 It requires the following parameters:

 | Parameter              | Description                                                                                        |